 As an adverb from c.
 1300.
 As a preposition from c.
 1600, "so as to make a complete circuit" (as in round the world); 1715 as "throughout, all through" (as in round the clock); by 1743 as "so as to make a turn or partial circuit about" (as in round the corner).
 In many cases it is a shortened form of around (adv.).

-Of numbers from mid-14c., from earlier sense "full, complete, brought to completion" (mid-14c., notion of symmetry extended to that of completeness).
-Round trip is by 1844, originally of railways.
-Round heels attested from 1926, in reference to incompetent boxers, 1927 in reference to loose women, in either case implying an inability to avoid ending up flat on one's back.
+Of numbers from mid-14c., "entire, full, complete, brought to completion," with the notion of symmetry extended to that of completeness.
+Round number for one only approximately correct, usually expressed in 10s, 100s, etc., is by 1640s.
+Compare round (v.).
+Round trip "an outward and return journey" is by 1844, originally of railways.
+A round-dance (1520s) is one in which the dancers move in a circle or ring.
+Round heels attested from 1926, in reference to incompetent boxers, 1927 in reference to loose women, implying in either case a tendency to end up flat on one's back.

 early 14c., "a spherical body; that which has roundness," from round (adj.) and Anglo-French rount and Old French reont, roond.
 Compare Dutch rond, Danish and Swedish rund, German runde, all nouns from adjectives.

 The sense of "dance in which performers move in a circle or ring" is by 1510s.
 The meaning "large round piece of beef" is recorded from 1650s.
 The sense of "circuit performed by a sentinel" is from 1590s; hence to go or make one's rounds "pay regular visits" (1680s).
 The meaning "recurring course of time" is from 1710.
 Meaning "song sung by two or more, beginning at different times" is from 1520s.
 Golfing sense attested from 1775; card-playing sense by 1735.
 Of applause from 1794.